KevinKuyl/key.js/README.md

   </script>
 ```

-A single key can have multiple functions bound to is as in the example above.
+A single key can have multiple functions bound to it as in the example above.